georgeebili/esbuild-ts-to-js/README.md

 ```

 ## Usage

 If you have more than one typescript file and there are all connected to each other, you can put them inside the `src` folder and import them into
 the `index.ts` file before running build.

 To build the files, you have two defined scripts:

 - `npm run build`: Will build to the production directory (`/dist`).
-- `npm run dev`: To compile and build custom typescript file to your custom directory, if defined in the `devBuilds.mjs` file, look at `bin/devBuilds.mjs`.
+- `npm run dev`: Compile any custom typescript file in the `src/` directory into javascript.
+Simply add this comment:`// <I WANT TO BE COMPILED>` in the typescript file you want to convert to JS.

 ## Note

 By default, the output from the build command(`npm run build`) is set to the `dist` folder (check `dist/index.js`).
-While for the output from the dev command(`npm run dev`), check the custom folder you specify in the  `devBuilds.mjs`
+While for the output from the dev command(`npm run dev`), check the directory of the targeted typescript file.